-- 22) A firm's describes how a firm will produce a superior return on invested capital.
+- 6) A firm's describes how a firm will produce a superior return on invested capital.

 - A) value proposition

 - B) revenue model

 - C) market strategy

 - D) competitive advantage

-- 23) Which of the following is an example of the subscription revenue model?
+- 7) Which of the following is an example of the subscription revenue model?

 - A) eHarmony

 - B) eBay

 - C) ETrade

-- D) Twitter Answer: A Page Ref: 61
+- D) Twitter

-- 24) The ability to retain user attention and engagement is an important attribute for which revenue model?
+- 8) Stickiness is an important attribute for which of the following revenue models?

 - A) advertising revenue model

 - B) subscription revenue model

 - C) transaction fee revenue model

 - D) sales revenue model

-- 25) Which of the following companies utilizes a transaction fee revenue model?
+- 9) Which of the following companies uses a transaction fee revenue model?

 - A) Yahoo

 - B) ETrade

 - C) Twitter

 - D) Sears

-- 26) Which of the following is an example of the affiliate revenue model?
+- 10) Which of the following is an example of the affiliate revenue model?

-- A) Oyster
+- A) Scribd

 - B) eBay

 - C) L.L.
 Bean

 - D) MyPoints

-- 27) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?
+- 11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?

 - A) advertising revenue model

 - B) subscription revenue model

 - C) freemium strategy

 - D) transaction fee revenue model

-- 28) Which of the following factors is not a significant influence on a company's competitive environment? - A) how many competitors are active - B) what the market share of each competitor is - C) the availability of supportive organizational structures - D) how competitors price their products
+- 12) Which of the following factors is not a significant influence on a company's competitive environment? - A) how many competitors are active - B) what the market share of each competitor is - C) the availability of supportive organizational structures - D) how competitors price their products

-- 29) Which of the following would be considered an indirect competitor of Travelocity?
+- 13) Which of the following would be considered an indirect competitor of Priceline?

-- A) Priceline
+- A) Travelocity

 - B) Expedia

 - C) Orbitz

-- D) TripAdvisor Answer: B
+- D) TripAdvisor